HobbaZ/HobbaZ/README.md

 <h2 align = "center">Coding Bootcamp</h2>

-I'm currently enrolled in a 6 month full stack web developer bootcamp run in partnership with the University of Sydney/Trilogy and I expect to finish in Feb 2022.
-We learn the basics all the way up to React.
+I've recently completed a 6 month intensive full stack web developer bootcamp run in partnership with the University of Sydney/Trilogy.
+The course taught us the basics of HTML and CSS all the way through to more advanced topics as web security, React, JS and utilising NPM packages.
+Using my knew found skillls, I've created a few projects, which you can checkout [here](https://zachobbawebdev.herokuapp.com/), you can also check out my current project I'm working on [here](https://worthly.herokuapp.com/)

 <h2 align = "center">Interests</h2>
 I'm interested in dynamically and procedurally created content and would like to eventually learn about AI/ML and possibly AR/VR tech.

 <h2 align = "center">Contact Me</h2>

-I'm currently interested in dynamically created content and procedurally generated content, shoot me an 📧 [email](zachobba@gmail.com) if you want to chat or hit me up on 💼 [LinkedIn](https://www.linkedin.com/in/zachary-hobba-52aaa182/) for any business prospects.
+I'm interested in dynamically created content and procedurally generated content, shoot me an 📧 [email](zachobba@gmail.com) if you want to chat or hit me up on 💼 [LinkedIn](https://www.linkedin.com/in/zachary-hobba-52aaa182/) for any business prospects.